A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

-\textbf{Video Captioning.} Video captioning requires generating the description according to a given video.
-To learn the interaction between objects over time, Zhang {\it et al.}~\cite{zhang2020object} construct an object relation graph to connect each object to top-k corresponding objects in all frames and use GCNs to learn the relation message passing on the graph.
-Like image captioning, they generate the description corresponding to the relational object features via an attention LSTM~\cite{anderson2018bottom}.
-With the same motivation as~\cite{zhang2020object}, Pan {\it et al.}~\cite{pan2020spatio} construct a spatio-temporal graph and adopt GCNs to update node features.
-For the graph construction, they first take objects in single frames as nodes and normalized IOU between objects as edge weights, then connect semantically similar objects in two consecutive frames.
-Contrary to previous GCN-LSTM architectures, Chen {\it et al.}~\cite{chen2021motion} propose aggregating the information in the temporal graph and feed the aggregation result into the LSTM decoder, which adjusts the graph structure conditioned on its hidden state and also updates the hidden state according to the graph representation.
+\textbf{Video Captioning.} Video captioning requires generating a description for a video.
+To learn the interactions among objects over time, Zhang {\it et al.}~\cite{zhang2020object} construct an object relation graph to connect each object with top-k corresponding objects in all frames and use a GCN to learn the relations on the graph.
+As for image captioning, they generate descriptions corresponding to object relational features via an attention LSTM~\cite{anderson2018bottom}.
+With the same motivation as~\cite{zhang2020object}, Pan {\it et al.}~\cite{pan2020spatio} construct a spatio-temporal graph and adopt a GCN to update node features.
+For graph construction, they first take objects in individual frames as nodes and normalized IOU between objects as edge weights, then connect semantically similar objects in two consecutive frames.
+Contrary to previous GCN-LSTM architectures, Chen {\it et al.}~\cite{chen2021motion} aggregate information in a temporal graph and feed the aggregation result into an LSTM decoder, which adjusts the graph structure according to its hidden state and, in the meantime, updates the hidden state according to the graph representation.